Fan (G)

 Details

-Matrix at efficiency values for 2D torque interpolation.
-Efficiency is the ratio of the hydraulic power to the mechanical power of the shaft at the reference shaft speed.
+The matrix on efficiency values for 2D torque interpolation.
+Efficiency is the ratio of hydraulic power to mechanical shaft power at a reference shaft rotation speed.

 -

-- number of elements in the Shaft speed vector parameters, w.
+— the number of elements in the Shaft speed vector parameter, w.

 -

-- number of elements in the Volumetric flow rate vector parameters, q.
+— the number of elements in the parameter Volumetric flow rate vector, q.

 -

-elements in the parameters Static pressure gain table, dp(w,q), Efficiency table, eta(w,q) and Mechanical power table, W(w,q) must be adjacent to each other. -
+NaNThe parameters Static pressure gain table, dp(w,q), Efficiency table, eta(w,q) and Mechanical power table, W(w,q) must match each other. -

 Dependencies

-To use this parameter, set the Fan parameterization parameters to 2D tabulated data - static pressure vs. shaft speed and flow rate
+To use this parameter, set the Fan parameterization parameter to 2D tabulated data - static pressure vs. shaft speed and flow rate and Shaft power specification value Fan efficiency.

 |